onfido/onfido-sdk-ui/README.md

   A string of the ID of the container element that the UI will mount to.
 This needs to be an empty element.
 The default ID is `onfido-mount`.

 - **`language {Object} optional`**
   An object that includes the locale tag.
-At the moment, only support Spanish localisation is supported by using the locale tag `es`.
+At the moment, the SDK can be used in English `en` or Spanish `es`.
   If `language` is not present the locale will default to `en`.

     ```javascript